lazaman361/1/README.md

-An example of website using MVC pattern.
+An example of a very simple website using MVC pattern.